 - Taking action to support renters:

-- Providing funding for community rent banks to help people in financial crisis avoid potential eviction.
+- Funding community rent banks to help people in financial crisis avoid potential eviction.

-- Investing a record $1 billion in child care over three years, building a universal child care system that will give B.C. parents access to affordable, quality child care when they want or need it.
+- Investing a record $1.3 billion in child care over three years, building the foundation for a universal child care system that will give B.C. parents access to affordable, quality child care when they want or need it.

-- Launched the Fee Reduction Initiative and the Affordable Child Care Benefit, saving some families more than $19,000 per year.
+- Launched the Fee Reduction Initiative and the Affordable Child Care Benefit, saving many families more than $19,000 per year.

 - Converted over 2,500 licensed child care spaces across the province into prototype universal child care sites, limiting costs for families to $200 per month per child.

 - Investing in Early Childhood Educators by providing wage enhancements, on-the-job training opportunities and other measures designed to support professionals at the centre of B.C.’s child care system.

-- Creating new, licensed child care spaces in communities across B.C. through the Child Care BC New Spaces Fund.
+- Creating over 9,000 new, licensed child care spaces in communities across B.C. through the Child Care BC New Spaces Fund.

 - Removed unfair tolls on the Port Mann Bridge and Golden Ears Bridge, saving commuters in the lower mainland up to $1,500 a year.